snozbot/fungus/Docs/command_ref/flow_commands.md

 Property | Type | Description
  --- | --- | ---
 Flowchart | Fungus.Flowchart | Flowchart containing the Block.
 If none is specified, the parent Flowchart is used.
-Block Name | Fungus.StringData | Name of the Block to stop
+Block Name | Fungus.Variables.StringData | Name of the Block to stop

 ## Stop Flowchart
 Stops execution of all Blocks in a Flowchart